kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/22 - Maghaven VI (9-22-25).md

 	Returning with cloak and backwards beret
 	Agnes responds with her choice of the stage
 	We finalize our plans before we engage
+	/
+	And all the while I drift from lie to lie
+	To ease the loss of what once was mine

 ## Notes